swift-project/docs/docs/home/models/xplane/csl2xsb_converter.md

 You can now continue working with those models in the Mapping Tool.

-## CSL2XSB on MacOS and Linux Systems
+## CSL2XSB on macOS and Linux Systems
-Unfortunately it was **not** possible to integrate the CSL2XSB script into the installers for MacOS and Linux.
+Unfortunately it was **not** possible to integrate the CSL2XSB script into the installers for macOS and Linux.
 As a consequence you will have to convert the models manually and we show you here how to do it.

 - **Install Python 3+**: is Python 3 or newer installed on your system?